-As the 21st century gets under way, people are living longer and healthier lives.
-By the first of the millennium, the population over age 65 will exceed 35 million.
+The 21st century finds many people living longer and healthier lives.
+At the dawn of the new millennium, the population over age 65 exceeded 35 million.
 They walked many different paths in life, but one thing seniors have in common is a continuing need for medical treatment.
 This need can only increase as longevity increases.